MikhailTodes/portfolio/about.md

 In November 2013, I did a two month internship in the Bioelectronics and Neuroscience (BENS) Research Program at the University of Western Sydney.
 The projects that I was involved in were:

-*Design and construction of a robotic system for stimulation and feedback control of the human peripheral sensory system (tactile sensing)
+* Design and construction of a robotic system for stimulation and feedback control of the human peripheral sensory system (tactile sensing)
-*Design and construction of hardware for a ping-pong playing robot
+* Design and construction of hardware for a ping-pong playing robot

 While I was there I also attended a seminar on the use of an Arduino for network communications.

 ## Languages

-English – Native language
+English – Native language \n
-Afrikaans – Professional proficiency
+Afrikaans – Professional proficiency \n
 Hebrew – Professional proficiency